-I wasn’t sure what to call this recipe, because the scribbled notes in my own recipe book say, “Uncle Joe’s Flank Steak”.
-I got this recipe several years ago from (surprise) my Uncle Joe, after eating it at a bbq at their house and falling in love with it.
+I wasn’t sure what to call this recipe, because the scribbled notes in my own recipe book say, “Uncle Joe’s Flank Steak.”
+Several years ago, I got this recipe from (surprise) my Uncle Joe, after eating it at a barbecue at their house and falling in love with it.
 However I hate it when recipe titles don’t actually describe the flavors in the food.
-Like, “Oodle doodle bars” or “yummy to my tummy chicken” etc. Why not just say, “Chocolate nut bars with caramel” or “lemon garlic chicken”, ya know?
+Like “Oodle doodle bars” or “yummy to my tummy chicken” etc. Why not just say, “Chocolate nut bars with caramel” or “lemon garlic chicken”, ya know?
 So on that note, I’m going to call this sweet and savory flank steak.
 I know that doesn’t name the exact flavors in the marinade, but it isn’t one flavor that really stands out, it’s somehow the magical combination of them all together.
 So sweet and savory tells you it has that awesome sweet/salty combo that is so great on this cut of meat.
 This is one of our family favorites.
 Enjoy, and thanks to Uncle Joe!

 Sweet and Savory Flank Steak

 This sweet and savory flank steak marinades in a combination of pineapple juice, soy sauce, brown sugar, ginger, and garlic for a delicious grilled dinner!

 1/2 cup brown sugar